ryan-shirley/React-Web-App-Cryptocurrency/README.md

-This is a 4th year computer science project.
+This is a 4th year Computer Science project.
 Part of a JavaScript module with this project focusing on React and consuming an API.
 In particular I chose a cryptocurrency API to interact with.

 ## Run Project